noaione/yuusha-shoukan-ln/sources/v13/chapter5.md

 My mind went blank for a moment at her sudden declaration of marriage, but I immediately thought of the reason why.
-Neun-san is a person who thinks in a very old-fashioned way...She may be thinking that she should only show her naked body to the person who will be her husband.
+Neun-san is a person who thinks in a very old-fashioned way...
+She may be thinking that she should only show her naked body to the person who will be her husband.
 And even though it may be an accident, I saw Neun-san’s naked body...
 Her naked body which isn’t supposed to be shown to anyone but her husband-to-be...
 In short, errr, that should mean that...
 I should take responsibility for that?

 Listening to her words that held heavy meaning within them, I stayed silent for a while.
 After thinking about it for a while, I crouched down to make eye